PEDIATRIC NEUROTRANSMITTER DISORDERS PANEL

 DBH, DDC, GCH1, MAOA, PCBD1, PTS, QDPR, SLC18A2, SLC6A3, SPR, TH, TPH2

-Neurotransmitters are chemical messengers tasked with the transmissions of signals from one nerve cell to another across the synaptic cleft.
-Congenital disorders of synthesis, transport, or degradation of neurotransmitters are rare metabolic disorders.
-Leading symptoms of a neurotransmitter disorder are muscle hypotonia, (progressive) psychomotor retardation, epilepsy, ocular symptoms, and extrapyramidal movement disorders.
-Among the most important neurotransmitters are the biogenic amines: dopamine, adrenaline, and noradrenaline, as well as serotonin.
+The most important neurotransmitters include the biogenic amines: dopamine, adrenaline, and noradrenaline, as well as serotonin.
 Tetrahydrobiopterin is an essential co-factor in the synthesis of biogenic amines.
-A number of defects in the metabolism of biogenic amines and pterins — the corresponding clinical manifestations include Segawa syndrome — can be elucidated by molecular genetics.
-The diagnosis of a defect in dopaminergic/serotonergic neurotransmission may be relevant to therapy: starting treatment early can have a significant effect on the prognosis.
+A number of defects in the metabolism of biogenic amines and pterins — the corresponding clinical manifestations include, for example, Segawa syndrome—can be explained by molecular genetics.

 References